shipyardapp/Shipyard-Documentation/docs/reference/packages/external-package-dependencies.md

 ]}>
 <TabItem value="python">

 You can also install package dependencies by including a `requirements.txt` file in any directory of the code you upload.
-Shipyard will automatically find this file and install all of the listed dependencies on it.
+Platform will automatically find this file and install all of the listed dependencies on it.

 For more information on how `requirements.txt` should be formatted, [read this guide](https://pip.pypa.io/en/stable/user_guide/#requirements-files).
 :::caution